Where are they now? - Trevor Horn

 have, for a long time, been developing a musical, provisionally

-called The Robot Sings; Mar 2017 reports described it as
+Trevor [Horn], about robots".
+Mar 2017 reports described it as in

 2018 interview, Horn said that the pair had been working on